Viicos/django-autotyping/README.md

 Automatically add type hints for Django powered applications.

+`django-autotyping` generates custom [type stubs](https://typing.readthedocs.io/en/latest/source/stubs.html) based on your current Django application, enhancing your development experience by providing auto-completions and accurate type checking.

-To understand the purpose of this library, you can refer to [this article](https://viicos.github.io/posts/an-alternative-to-the-django-mypy-plugin/).
+To understand the purpose of why and how, you can refer to [this article](https://viicos.github.io/posts/an-alternative-to-the-django-mypy-plugin/).

 `django-autotyping` is built with [LibCST](https://github.com/Instagram/LibCST/).